 Needless to say, we were both ready for a warm meal by the time we arrived.
 For starters, Kristen ordered lobster and corn chowder.

 The chowder was rich and creamy, with luscious bites of lobster alongside crisp corn kernels.
-You may remember that I ordered this myself back last winter when I placed a to-go order and took it back to my room at Caribbean Beach.
+You may remember that I ordered this myself back last winter when I placed a to-go order at Ale and Compass and took it back to my room at Caribbean Beach.

 That photo includes the Parker House Rolls, which are a must-order for anyone who enjoys bread.
 Additionally, that is the Ale and Compass Salad.